dwiwad/hockey_site/README.md

 - [ ] Submit the whitepaper to American Statistician
 - [ ] go-to typo
 - [ ] Make the buttons buttons
+- [ ] Cards vertical on mobile, especially on the main page

 Tech Debt
 	- [ ] Clean up style.css; Maybe migrate to separate files.